 Electricity: & Oil: £30 per week Oct - April, £20 per week May - Sept.

-Facilities: Aga cooker, microwave, fridge, dishwasher, washing machine, TV/CD player/radio, DVD player, broadband, barbecue, patio furniture.
+Facilities: Aga cooker, microwave, fridge, dishwasher, washing machine, TV/CD player/radio, DVD player, WiFi, barbecue, patio furniture.

 Experience some of the finest places the natural world has to offer with boat trips to Ramsey island, Skomer and Grassholm.
 Discover a magical island wilderness coupled with the fun and excitement of a true marine expedition.
 You will witness some of the most powerful currents in Britain, pass beneath some of the highest cliffs in Wales and see spectacular breeding colonies of thousands of nesting seabirds.